 Smith River National Recreation Area Visitor Center

 Otherwise, take the relaxing downhill ramble back to the trailhead at the Smith River National Recreation Area Visitor Center.
 The Visitor Center has a wide range of exhibits both inside and outside that detail interesting aspects of local natural and human history, and you can also obtain handouts on other Smith River National Recreation Area trails and other recreation opportunities throughout Six Rivers National Forest and beyond, including Redwood National and State Parks.
 The Smith River National Recreation Area Visitor Center is open Monday through Friday from 8:00 to 4:30, and may be open on Saturdays in summer.
+For another nearby hike, see my description of the Darlingtonia Trail.

 Your Take: French Hill Trail